 - You find it troublesome to manage multiple loans from different banks and would like to focus on one payment

-- You want to save more by reducing the amount of your monthly instalments
+- You want to save more by reducing the amount of your monthly installments

-- You have the habit of making minimum payment for your credit cards.
+- You have the habit of making minimum payments for your credit cards.
 In the long run, you will end up paying more interest for your credit card bills

 Factors to consider debt consolidation

 Before deciding on consolidating your debts, know the important factors for consideration.
 Carefully evaluate if the personal loan will put you on solid footing.
 You do not want the situation to be worse than before.